 Annual Ethics Theme

-The Annual Ethics Theme for 2013-2014 is Disability and Ability, and a rich set of programs and curricula is taking shape across various Departments and Centers of Distinction.
-The novel, The Curious Incident of the Dog in the Night-Time, by Mark Haddon, will serve as the Common Reading to introduce and raise questions surrounding this theme for the Class of 2017 and the broader campus community.
+The Annual Ethics Theme for 2014-2015 is Age and Aging, and a rich set of programs and curricula will be taking shape across various Departments and Centers of Distinction.
+The novel, The Postmortal, by Drew Magary, will serve as the Common Reading to introduce and raise questions surrounding this theme for the Class of 2018 and the broader campus community.

 These are among the many questions that this Annual Ethics Theme and Common Reading beckon us to ponder:

-- How are people with disabilities regarded and treated in various cultures and countries?
+- How are elders regarded and treated in various cultures?

 Ethics Across the Curriculum